rcpao-smartm-com/cxl-raw-enabler/README.md

 el9-kernel.sh installs kernel 6.1 (long term) or kernel 6.9 (main line) in elrepo9 RPM systems such as AlmaLinux9, RockyLinux9, etc.

---
+---
+# Ignore

-Ignore the other scripts in this repository as they are non-functional.
+Ignore the other non-functional scripts in this repository.